LongForWisdom/mips/MIP23/mip23.md

 * The MIP Editors will use their discretion when making the above changes with the aim of matching the intention of the transition to existing MIPs to the fullest extent possible.

 Once Domain Definition MIPs have been produced for the Oracle, Risk, and Smart Contracts domains, MIP7 should be moved to deprecated status by the MIP Editors and should no longer be considered active or usable.
 At that stage, any reference to MIP7 within other MIPs should be modified to reference the appropriate Domain Definition MIP by the MIP Editors.

+In the case that there is no MIP Editor, the Governance Facilitator(s) should make the above changes to the MIPs as described.

 ---